University of Connecticut: History

 UConn was founded in 1881 as the Storrs Agricultural School.
 It was named after Charles and Augustus Storrs, brothers who donated the land for the school as well as initial funding.
 The Storrs Agricultural Experiment Station was founded in 1887.
 Women began attending classes in 1891 and were officially admitted in 1893, the same year that it became Connecticut's land-grant college and was renamed Storrs Agricultural College.
 In 1899, the name changed again to Connecticut Agricultural College, and, in 1933, to Connecticut State College.
+In its current form, the College of Agriculture is the oldest of the university's colleges and professional schools.

 On May 26, 1939, Governor Raymond E. Baldwin signed the bill that allowed Connecticut State College to have its name changed to the University of Connecticut.
 The following year, trustees organized and developed a plan to divide the university into separate schools and colleges in Business, Education, Home Economics, Colleges of Arts and Sciences, and College of Agriculture.
 This was also the year the School of Social Work and School of Nursing were established.
 Master's degrees had been awarded since 1920, but the Graduate School was established after the reorganization of the schools in 1940, as well as the Doctoral Program for graduates which was authorized in 1943.
 PhDs have been awarded since 1949.
 The schools of law and pharmacy were also absorbed into the university.

 In 1958, the School of Education established the first high school in the town of Mansfield, E. O. Smith High School, as a laboratory school for teacher training and education research.
 The high school, which lies adjacent to campus, was operated by the University of Connecticut until 1987, when it became the regional public high school.
 E.O.
 Smith has maintained an Agricultural Science education program since its time as a part of UConn, and junior and senior high school students may take classes for credit on UConn's campus.